ajonnavittula/ajonnavittula.github.io/_pages/about.md

   - /about.html
 ---

+**I am actively looking for industrial research positions.
+Please contact me if you have openings.**

-I am a third year PhD student in the Mechanical Engineering department at Virginia Tech.
+I am a fourth year PhD student in the Mechanical Engineering department at Virginia Tech.
 My advisor is Prof. [Dylan Losey](https://dylanlosey.com/), and I spend most of my time working in [Collab](https://collab.me.vt.edu/).

 Prior to joining Virginia Tech, I was employed as a Robotics Engineer at Parker Hannifin Corporation, and before that I received my MS in Robotics Engineering from the Worcester Polytechnic Institute (WPI), MA.

 My current research is in the areas of Robot Learning and Human Robot Interaction.

 # News
+- [9/9/2023] I passed my prelims.
+I am a PhD candidate!
 - [8/25/2022] I'm back from my internship at ABB!
 I spent the summer working on instance segmentation for small parcel singulation.
 - [6/6/2022] I started my internship at ABB Robotics!
 - [1/31/2022] Our paper "Communicating Robot Conventions through Shared Autonomy" is accepted at the IEEE International Conference on Robotics and Automation (ICRA).